GLOBAL MARKETS-Fear of Greece euro-zone exit sparks sell-off

 Industrial production in the 17 countries sharing the euro fell 0.3 percent from February, the EU’s Eurostat statistics office said.
 Economists polled by Reuters had expected a 0.4 percent increase in March.

-Signs of a struggling Chinese economy also weighed on investor sentiment.
-China cut bank reserve requirements o n Su nday to free up an estimated 400 billion yuan ($63.5 billion) for lending in a bid to avert a sudden slowdown in the world’s second-largest economy.
+Also weighing on investor sentiment were signs of a struggling Chinese economy.
+China cut bank reserve requirements on Su nday to free up an estimated 400 billion yuan ($63.5 billion) for lending in a bid to avert a sudden slowdown in the world’s second-largest economy.

 German Bund futures rose as much as 92 ticks on the day to an all-time high of 143.69, while German 10-year yields plumbed a record low of 1.434 percent.